florin-git/E-Farmers/README.md

 This web app is made for people that wish to sell and delivery their own fresh home-farm products to other people in their neighborhood.
 This is a project made for the course of *Laboratory of Advanced Programming* at **La Sapienza University**.

+Documentation can be found at the following [link](https://github.com/florin-git/E-Farmers/blob/main/documentation/E-farmers%20documentation.pdf).

 ## Authors